Group fairness in dynamic refugee assignment: Concentration inequalities

 \end{lemma} \begin{proof} Take $Y_i = -X_i$.
 Then $\sum_{i=1}^n \expect{Y_i^2} \leq \nu$ and $Y_i \leq 0$ almost surely.
 By Fact~\ref{fact:bernstein}, for any $x > 0$, we have $\Pr\{\sum_{i=1}^n Y_i > \expect{\sum_{i=1}^n Y_i} + x\} \leq \exp\left(\frac{-x^2}{2\nu}\right)$.
 Rearranging terms give the desired result. \end{proof}

 We finally recall the Chernoff bound of Bernoulli random variables and an implied version of it.
-We summarize the result as follows. \begin{lemma} Given a binomial random variable $X$, for any $x > 0$, we have
+We summarize the result as follows. \begin{lemma} Let $X$ be the sum of $n$ independent Bernoulli random variables.
+Then, for any $x > 0$, we have

 In particular, the second inequality implies that for any $\beta > 0$, we have \end{lemma} \begin{proof} The first two probability bounds are implied by the Bernstein's Inequality (Fact~\ref{fact:bernstein}) since $X$ is a sum of Bernoulli random variables.
 We prove the third bound here.
 By the second probability bound, we have